MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/allowselfservicepurchase-powershell.md

 You can use the **MSCommerce** PowerShell module to:

-- View the default state of the **AllowSelfServicePurchase** policy - whether it is enabled or disabled
+- View the default state of the **AllowSelfServicePurchase** policy — whether it's enabled or disabled
 - View a list of applicable products and their current settings
 - View or modify the current setting for a specific product to either enable or disable it

 ## Requirements

-To use the **MSCommerce** PowerShell module, you'll need:
+To use the **MSCommerce** PowerShell module, you need:

 - A Windows 10 device with [Windows Management Framework 5.0](https://www.microsoft.com/download/details.aspx?id=48729), which is included with Windows 10
 - Administrator permission for the device